 After we arrived, we entered a small conference room in the back of the Portage Police Station and began to listen as the detective explained how my digging may have saved my daughter from abduction.

-This picture (above) of my daughters may have been the last picture I had with both of them together.
+This picture (above) of my daughters could have been the last picture I had with both of them together.
 This was taken around the time Haylee met Bruce.